zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 ![Web UI shows organge warning status and message "cluster not connected" on the cluster card](../.images/dashboard/Web%20UI%20-%20Cluster%20Not%20Connected.png)

 1. Shown when there is no Kubeconfig found on the machine.
-2. Shown when there is a Kubeconfig foudn on the machine but it has not currently connected to Zarf.
+2. Shown when a Kubeconfig is found on the machine, but Zarf has not been deployed and set up in the cluster.

 #### Cluster Connected (Initialized)